AnatholyB1/gecko_cabane/api/README.md

 ## API Documentation

 API documentation is available using Swagger.
-Access the Swagger UI at `http://localhost:8080/api-docs`.
+Access the Swagger UI at `http://localhost:8080/api-docs` or geckkocabanerestaurant/api/api-docs.

 ## License